oleksiyk/kafka/README.md

 ```

 ### SimpleConsumer options
-* `groupId` - group ID for comitting and fetching offsets.
+* `groupId` - group ID for committing and fetching offsets.
 Defaults to 'no-kafka-group-v0'
 * `maxWaitTime` - maximum amount of time in milliseconds to block waiting if insufficient data is available at the time the fetch request is issued, defaults to 100ms
 * `idleTimeout` - timeout between fetch calls, defaults to 1000ms
 * `minBytes` - minimum number of bytes to wait from Kafka before returning the fetch call, defaults to 1 byte